Colorful Minestrone Recipe

 - 2 garlic cloves, minced

-- 1 medium butternut squash, peeled, seeded and cubed
+- 1 medium butternut squash, peeled and cut into 1-inch cubes

 - 2 medium carrots, coarsely chopped